SouthernMethodistUniversity/data/README.md

 # Data in the humanities
 * When we talk about data in the humanities, what do we mean?
 [Big?
 Smart?
 Clean?
 Messy?
 Data in the Humanities](http://journalofdigitalhumanities.org/2-3/big-smart-clean-messy-data-in-the-humanities/)
-* We will be discussion the contents of the repository in general and we will specifically be focusing our synchronous discussion on [your data.](https://github.com/SouthernMethodistUniversity/data/blob/master/sections/yourdata.md)
+* We will be discussing the contents of the repository in general and we will specifically be focusing our synchronous discussion on [your data.](https://github.com/SouthernMethodistUniversity/data/blob/master/sections/yourdata.md)

 # Process for DHRI